-If you are looking to experience an authentic place to visit with great food and culture, then come to Louisville, Kentucky.
+If you are looking to experience an authentic place to visit with fantastic food and culture, then come to Louisville, Kentucky.
 This city is just the place for you.
-It is the largest city in Kentucky, USA and is home to one of the world’s most popular fast food chains: Kentucky Fried Chicken.
+It is the largest city in Kentucky, USA, and is home to delicious bourbon balls, lively rooftop bars, and one of the world’s most popular fast food chains: Kentucky Fried Chicken.
 You can explore old Louisville, which is famous for its historic architecture and museums.
 There are also parks, like Cherokee Park, which is loved by locals and visitors.
-And if you’re looking for the best places to stay in Louisville, plenty of options are available - from bed and breakfasts to the top hotels with Jacuzzi in Louisville.
-Check out these 13 best things to do in Louisville, Kentucky.
+And if you’re looking for the best places to stay in Louisville, plenty of options are available - from bed and breakfasts to the top hotels with hot tubs in Louisville.
+Check out these best things to do in Louisville, Kentucky.

 1. Explore Cherokee Park

 Those wondering what to do in Louisville should make their way to Cherokee Park.
-It is one of the most beautiful and visited parks in the U.S. The main feature of this park is its 2.4-mile (3.8 km) picturesque loop, which has separate lanes for vehicular traffic.
-It was designed by Frederick Law, and has green pastures set amid the hills, green meadows, and thick woodlands.
+It is one of the most visited and beautiful parks in the U.S. Its main feature is the 2.4-mile (3.8 km) picturesque loop, which has separate lanes for vehicular traffic.
+It was designed by Frederick Law and has green pastures set amid the hills, green meadows, and thick woodlands.
 Families like to come here to have a picnic at the park and children love to play in the open spaces.
-It is a must see place for those visiting Louisville.
+It is a must-see place for those visiting Louisville.

 Address: 745 Cochran Hill Rd, Louisville, KY 40206, USA

 2. Go on a tour of the Historic Locust Grove